 When weighing one applicant over another—and if they are equal in all other measures—a letter of intent may make a difference.If the admissions office believes that one applicant is more enthusiastic about the school and would therefore join the incoming class, she may have a better chance of being accepted.
 An admitted applicant who enrolls affects the school’s “yield,” the percentage of admitted applicants who opt to enroll.
 This is often one of the measures used to assess a school’s rank and prestige.
 So admissions officers care whether admitted applicants accept their offer.

 A letter of intent should only be written for one school.
 It would obviously be unethical for an applicant to state that she would enroll at every school where she has not yet been admitted; that can only be true for one school.
 However, applicants can still write “letters of interest” to other schools, stopping just short of stating they would enroll if admitted.
 But the letter of intent should be reserved for the true top choice.

 What’s the proper format for a letter of intent?
 The letter should be passionate, eloquent, direct, and relatively brief (no more than one page).
 In general, this format works well:

 Paragraph 1: Thank the school for their consideration of your application.
 Be gracious; express your gratitude for still being under review.
-Describe briefly some of the things you enjoyed during your visit to the school in the interview process.
-A letter of intent doesn’t generally ring true unless you’ve had the chance to see several schools in person; only then, when you have a point of comparison, does the letter sound authentic.
+Describe briefly some of the things you enjoyed during the interview process.
+A letter of intent doesn’t generally ring true unless you’ve had the chance to interview at several schools; only then, when you have a point of comparison, does the letter sound authentic.

-Paragraph 3: Describe what you would add to the school if admitted.
+Paragraph 3: Describe what you would add to the school.
 How will you contribute to the student body and the school’s environment?
 Why should the school admit you?
 Be specific.
 Allow the reader to envision you as a student who would add something special to the incoming class.